krzysztofj1234567890/computer-science-basics-tutorials/java/java_functional.md

 # Java Functional Programming

-Basically, functional programming is a style of writing computer programs that treat computations as evaluating mathematical functions.
+Functional programming is a style of writing computer programs that treat computations as evaluating mathematical functions.
 In mathematics, a function is an expression that relates an input set to an output set.
 Importantly, the output of a function depends only on its input.
 More interestingly, we can compose two or more functions together to get a new function.

+Core Concepts:
+- First-Class Functions
+- Immutability
+- Higher-Order Functions: Takes one or more functions as arguments and returns a function as its result.
+- Function Composition
+- Declarative Programming
+- Lambda Expressions: pass functions as arguments, return them, and store them in variables.
+- Functional Interfaces
+- Stream
+- Optional
+- Method References

 A programming language is said to have first-class functions if it treats functions as first-class citizens.
 This means that functions are allowed to support all operations typically available to other entities.